Point Source

 Functions

-All functions are compatible with jax.jit
+All functions are compatible with jax.jit and support batched evaluation

 where appropriate.
 Complex numbers encode 2D coordinates using the x + i y